slow-session/wellington.session.nz/current_tunes.md

 navigation_weight: 5
 ---

-These are the tunes we've been learning at the Slow Session since October 2015.
+These are the some of the tunes we play at the Wellington Session.
 These tunes will get played regularly so if you know these you'll get a chance to play them.

+We've learned many of these tunes during the "Slow Session" part of the evening and you can find these by choosing the "Tags:" option,  picking "Slow Session" and pressing "Select".

 <fieldset>